 How to Make an executable file from a Batch Script?

 Executables are probably the best way to run batch files along with an option to hide your script from everyone else.
 There are many options available to make an executable file from a Batch Script and making an EXE is very simple.
 However, if your antivirus catches it, make sure to mark it safe as you are only using it for personal use.

 Check out our detailed posts on the following subjects:

 - How to convert BAT to EXE file

 - You can script batch programs and compile them into an EXE file with Batch Compiler.

 - Convert VBS to EXE using an Online tool or VBScript converter software.

-Incidentally, Slimm Bat To Exe Converter offers three types of mode including express, windowless, and custom.
+Incidentally, Slimm Bat To Exe Converter offers three types of modes including express, windowless, and custom.
 You can download it from Softpedia.

 These should be enough for you to create and run Batch Files silently on your Windows 11/10 PC.
 However, always test it before making them run quietly.
 You never want to lose your data because you didn’t test something properly.